anitianinc/winlogbeat-msi/README.md

 5. Replace the default install powershell script with the one from this repo.
 6. Place the License.rtf in your wix project folder (this file is used when intalling winlogbeat via the installer GUI).
 6. Make adjustments to the winlogbeat.yml to match your envirnoment.
-7. Create new GUIDs (there's is a GUID generator add-on for VB available here)
+7. Create new GUIDs (there's is a GUID generator add-on for VS available here https://marketplace.visualstudio.com/items?itemName=kylebahrke.GenerateGUIDforVisualStudio2015)
-8. Modify the Product.wxs as you need.
+8. Modify the Product.wxs as you need
-9. Build the solution.
+9. Build the solution